 Our ViScan is a fully automated oil thread test system that detects leaks with a computerized camera system in very short time.

-The FMP04 is the successor of our FMP03, a test stand for facial masks and flat filter media.
-Besides many usability improvements the device was also extended to allow testing according to ISO 16900-3.
+The FMP04 is the successor of our FMP03, a test stand for respiratory protective devices and flat filter media.
+Besides many usability improvements the device was also extended to allow complete testing according to ISO 16900-3.
 Additionally, all required components, such as aerosol generator and photometer, have been integrated into this device.

 While most systems are designed to test only the filter element itself the FLT-3 is a mobile test unit we created to check complete ventilation systems.
 It can test them for particulate and gaseous leaks.